Skip to Content

 “Here at saltedangler.com we participate in affiliate programs and may earn a commission if you make a purchase, at no additional cost to you.”

-With drag ratings starting out at 15 lbs on the 2500 and 3000 models, and going up to a maximum of 33 lbs on the 6500 and 8000 models, you can be assured that you will be able to muscle in the larger Tuna, Wahoo, Blues and Dolphin or whatever it is that you fancy.
+With drag ratings starting at 15 lbs on the 2500 and 3000 models and going up to a maximum of 33 lbs on the 6500 and 8000 models, you can be assured that you will be able to muscle in the larger Tuna, Wahoo, Blues, and Dolphin or whatever it is that you fancy.

-If you are looking for a reel in the 5000 – 1000 range, then I would definitely keep reading and I would also read the reviews on the Penn Spinfisher V and the Okuma Azores as both of those fall in the same camp as the Daiwa Saltist.
+If you are looking for a reel in the 5000 – 1000 range, then I would keep reading, and I would also read the reviews on the Penn Spinfisher V and the Okuma Azores, as both of those fall in the same camp as the Daiwa Saltist.

 Features